liclac/dgo2poc/README.md

 The basic idea is that you have a single "root" context, from which an arbitrarily nested tree of child contexts can be created.
 A context can carry arbitrary data, and can be cancelled, time-limited or given deadlines.
 If a context is cancelled, so are all child contexts, and because of this it has become the de-facto way to solve cancellation in Go programs.

-Firstly, every API call done by a Client takes a context, which when cancelled will abort the request.
+Every API call done by a Client takes a context, which when cancelled will abort the request.

 ```go
 // context.Background() is a context that never expires and can't be cancelled.